What's your name?

 As buyers are going through our sales pitch their brains throw up negative thoughts to counter our marketing claims.
 This is a protective mechanism.

-Here are four things that trigger negative thoughts:
+Four things trigger negative thoughts:

 — Missing features